 Concrete mites hunt small arthropods like springtails and insect eggs.
 Additionally, they feed on wind-blown pollen in early spring, making them garden helpers.

 Concrete mites don’t harm structures, people, or pets.
-They aren’t disease carriers.
-However, crushed mites can leave red stains on masonry or clothes.
+They don’t carry diseases.
+The only issue: crushed mites leave red stains on concrete or clothing.

 Monitoring Concrete Mite Infestation & Thresholds for Action